 By Attorney Howard Iken: There is no doubt about it.
 Everyone wants the best attorney in town.
-They want the mythical heavy hitter that will out maneuver, out think, and out intimidate the competition.
+They want the mythical heavy hitter that will outmaneuver, out-think, and out-intimidate the competition.
 No one comes to an attorney looking to win second place.
 When you are talking about money, children, compensation for injuries, or property, second place does not cut it.
-You want and need first place.
-So it is natural that some attorneys try to fit the mold of the heavy hitter, and give you the feeling they are the right attorneys for you.
+You want and need to come in first place.
+So it is natural that some attorneys try to fit the mold of the heavy hitter and give you the feeling they are the right attorneys for you.

 In almost a thousand cases, countless consultations, and interactions with other attorneys I have learned a lot about the myth of the heavy hitter and exactly why it is usually a complete and total myth.